 How We Work

-Our clients share several traits they employ to cope with the immense harm that medical negligence inflicts.
-Our medical malpractice lawyer utilize these same traits when prosecuting their cases.
+Our clients share several traits to cope with the immense pain that medical malpractice inflicts.
+Our personal injury lawyers utilize these same traits when prosecuting their cases.

-- Nobody’s perfect, but if we don’t hold doctors and hospitals accountable, things will not get better.
+- Nobody’s perfect, but things will not get better if we don’t hold doctors and hospitals accountable.

 - I can’t undo the past; all I can do is make things better moving forward.

-- I know they did not mean to hurt my wife, but that does not make it right.
+- I know they did not mean to hurt my loved one, but that does not make it right.
 It must be made right.

 - I know their job is difficult, but that does not excuse the failure to use common sense.